Maddie-Ree/datocms-plugins/README.md

 A plugin for DatoCMS that allows you to view a single selector taxonomy as a tree hieararchy.

-## Beta
-NOTE: The plugin is currently in testing and will be released soon!

 ## Configuration

-Assign the plugin as a Field Addon, and select the fields that should be defined for it to be toggled.
 Add a read-only API to the global settings of the plugin, this is used to fetch the taxonomy.
+You need to create the taxonomy as a model where records can be orginized as a tree.
+It must contain a field called "name" which will be the name of the different nodes of the tree.
+In the model with the selector, add a single link, refrence the taxonomy model and add the plugin.

 ## Development